 Example of ‘flooding’ the cookie.
 Outlining with a thick to medium consistency icing, then filling with a looser consistency icing, using a skewer to drag it into the corners and even it out.
 Gives you a nice, crisp and neat border

 As always, I left the challenge to the last minute, and as I type this entry, I still have gel paste all over my hands and crusty remnants of royal icing decorating my t-shirt.
 You don’t even want to see the table where I worked on these cookies.
 It looks a hurricane of technicolor shit ran through about 8 times.
 I’m dreading cleaning up this disaster.
 I envy people who can work neat when it comes to cake and cookie decorating and more than two colors of frosting or royal icing.

 Also, as always, I had loads of great ideas running through my head when Mandy asked us to pick a theme that ‘said’ September to us.
 I knew instantly where I was going.
 September is the stretch before the baseball post season starts, and YES, it’s looking like my World Series defending champion NY Yankees will be in again (although they’re not looking like they’ll go past the first round at this time).
 Poo.

 No idea why I didn’t leave well enough alone with just the yellow stripe and one red dot.
-The caterpillar looks like it has an infection of some sort.
+The caterpillar looks like it has a festering, pus-filled infection of some sort.